76%

-Select an event below to find the most auspicious dates and times based on Tithi, Nakshatra, Yoga, Karana, and planetary positions.
+Find today's shubh muhurat, Abhijit Muhurat timings, and auspicious dates for life events.
+Select an event below to check muhurat based on Tithi, Nakshatra, Yoga, Karana, and planetary positions.

 Auspicious timing for marriage ceremonies and wedding functions